ZachRauch/Detecting_Signature_Fraud/README.md

 [GitHub](https://github.com/ZachRauch)|
 [Email](zach.rauch0@gmail.com)
 ## Overview
+The aim of this analysis is to identify fraudulent signatures in a dataset.
+My audience here is ___.
+Using just a small dataset with only 300 sample I was able to create a classification model that accurately classifies fraudulent signatures _____.
+---
 ## Business Understanding and Stakeholder
+Currently institutions and businesses recognize signatures as the primary way of authenticating transactions.
+Signatures are used to sign checks, authorize documents and contracts, and validate credit card transactions.
+According to recent studies, check fraud costs banks about $900M a year with 22 percent of all fraudulent checks attributed to signature fraud.
+Therefor, creating an algorithm to identify signature fraud or flagging suspicious signatures for investigations is a valuable asset.
+---
 ## Data

+---
 ## Methodology

+---
 ## Results

+---
 ## Conclusion

+---
 ## Next Steps

+---
 ## Direct Links

+---
 ## Repository Structure
 ```
 ├── Data